-Cutting taxes and creating a strong economy for all Minnesotans.
+Cutting taxes and moving Minnesota’s economy forward for everyone.

 Tim and Peggy built a strong economy in Minnesota by investing in workers and small businesses to create good-paying jobs in every part of the state.
-Under their leadership, Minnesota ranks as the seventh-best state in the nation for businesses and the second-best state in the nation overall.
+Under their leadership, Minnesota ranks as the fifth best state in the nation for job growth, and currently has the lowest unemployment rate of any state, ever.

 The Walz Administration established the Governor’s Council on Economic Expansion, which brings together 15 labor, business, philanthropic, and non-profit leaders from across the state to provide recommendations on expanding Minnesota’s economy.